Sister Judith Redden

 Principal May 1983 – April 2013

 In 1958, Judith Redden came to St Aloysius College from Star of the Sea Convent, Henley Beach.
 In 1959 she was made Head Prefect, captain of St Anne’s and Sports Captain of her new school.
-In the years following school, Judy trained as a teacher and was eventually appointed to a school in Alice Springs.
-Judy joined the Mercy Sisters in 1963.
+In the years following school, Judith trained as a teacher and was eventually appointed to a school in Alice Springs.
+Judith joined the Mercy Sisters in 1963 and was known as Sr Mary Justin.

 Sr Judith taught at SAC for several years prior to being appointed principal of Star of the Sea in 1970, a position she held until the end of 1974.
 After much study that led to the award of a Master of Education from Flinders University, a Master’s degree from London University, together with a Graduate Diploma of Education Administration from Adelaide CAE, as well as involvement in a whole range of aspects of Catholic education, Sr Judith was appointed principal of SAC, a position she held for thirty years until her retirement in 2013.